eic/drich-dev/doc/branches.md

 | `EICrecon`  | `main`                      |                                                                             |
 | `juggler`   | `73-add-rich-irt-algorithm` | [MR at EICweb](https://eicweb.phy.anl.gov/EIC/juggler/-/merge_requests/377) |

+NOTE: do not build `EICrecon`, since for Juggler support we only need the `IrtGeo*` classes which are built externally here in `drich-dev`.

 ## Sensor Development
 | Repository  | Branch                                              | Pull Request                                                                                                 |
 | --:         | ---                                                 | ---                                                                                                          |